© 2026 WNIJ and WNIU

 Image by Thor Deichmann from Pixabay

-No, Mr. President; let’s not “nationalize” our elections.
-First, and dispositively, Article I, Section 4 of the Constitution reserves “the times, places, and manner” of our elections expressly to the states.
+No, Mr. President; let's not nationalize our elections.
+First, and most importantly, Article I, Section 4 of the Constitution reserves "the times, places and manner" of our elections expressly to the states.

 Decentralization constitutes another virtue of our current system.
 It is far more difficult to control and corrupt any exercise that is decentralized than one that is controlled by a single force or source.
 Diverse rules and participants in 50 states pose an obstacle to corruption.

-Finally, and essentially, our elections as currently constituted promote engagement, involvement, and participation.
-Elections are conducted in a way that befits and buttresses democracy.
+Finally, and most importantly, our elections as currently constituted promote engagement, involvement and participation.
+Elections are conducted in a way that befits and supports democracy.

-We must remember that all responsible studies of our elections conclude that there is precious little corruption currently.
-Remember, “If it ain’t broke, don’t fix it.”
+We must remember that all responsible studies of our elections conclude there is little corruption currently.
+Remember, "If it ain’t broke, don’t fix it."

 I'm Bob Evans, and that is my perspective.